Milwarde History, Family Crest & Coats of Arms

 Early History of the Milwarde family

-Another 201 words (14 lines of text) covering the years 1430, 1502 and 1488 are included under the topic Early Milwarde History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Milwarde research.
+Another 81 words (6 lines of text) covering the years 1430, 1502 and 1488 are included under the topic Early Milwarde History in all our PDF Extended History products and printed products wherever possible.

 Milwarde Spelling Variations

 The first dictionaries that appeared in the last few hundred years did much to standardize the English language.
 Before that time, spelling variations in names were a common occurrence.
 The language was changing, incorporating pieces of other languages, and the spelling of names changed with it.
 Milwarde has been spelled many different ways, including Milward, Milwood and others.

 Early Notables of the Milwarde family (pre 1700)